 Some of these books are lengthy, but not usually difficult to understand.
 After reading them though, you’ll realize why it’s so difficult for doctors to give you all the info in a such a short amount of time… that is, assuming they even know it.

 Our favorite books (for general Autoimmune Disease) are:

-And if you are looking for more options, or books about a specific autoimmune disease (such as Hashimoto’s, for example), then check out our members-only toolkit.
-Gain access by subscribing below.
+And if you are looking for more options, or books about a specific autoimmune disease (such as Hashimoto’s, for example), then grab our Free Autoimmune Starter Pack by clicking the button below.